 Prior to 2004, substantially all of Microvision's revenue has been generated from development contracts to develop the scanned beam display technology to meet customer specifications.
 Microvision's customers have included both the United States government and commercial enterprises.
 In 2005, 35% of revenue was derived from performance on development contracts with the United States government, 42% from performance on development contracts with commercial customers and the remainder from sales of Nomad and Flic units.
 In 2005, Ethicon Endo-Surgery Inc. accounted for 33%, and a U. S. government customer accounted for 27% of total revenue.
 In 2004, 42% of revenue was derived from performance on development contracts with the United States government, 35% from performance on development contracts with commercial customers and the remainder from sales of Nomad and Flic units.
-In 2004, one commercial customer accounted for 11% of total of total revenue.
-Each of Microvision's contracts with the United States government can be terminated for convenience by the United States government at any time.
+In 2004, 42% of revenue was derived from performance on development contracts with the United States government, 35% from performance on development contracts with the United States government, 35% from performance on development contracts with the United States government at any time.
 See Management's Discussion and Analysis of Financial Condition and Results of Operations.